PaloAltoNetworks/cortex.pan.dev/docs/learn/apiexplorer_intro.md

 ## Sandbox

-Each instance of API Explorer comes with a pre-authorized sandbox environment, curated and maintained by the Developer Relations team.
-In it, you'll find many simulated, sample data across many different log types - more than enough to give you a sense of what's possible!
+Each instance of API Explorer comes with a pre-authorized sandbox environment, curated and maintained by the [Developer Relations](https://medium.com/palo-alto-networks-developer-blog/introducing-developer-relations-at-palo-alto-networks-c9b4a8817c4) team.
+In it, you'll find simulated, sample data across many different log types - hopefully enough to give you a sense of what's possible!

 <a className="button button--outline button--primary" href="/docs/learn/sandbox_data">
 Learn More